-As the University of South Carolina begins the recovery process from the devastating floods that affect Columbia and the surrounding areas, the Office of the Provost, in conjunction with the Division of Student Affairs and Academic Support, has compiled important information for faculty and staff to prepare for students returning to class next week.
+As the University of South Carolina prepares for Hurrican Matthew and how it will affect Columbia and the surrounding areas, the Office of the Provost, in conjunction with the Division of Student Affairs and Academic Support, has compiled important information for faculty and staff to prepare for students returning to class next week.

 University policy indicates that weather-related emergencies are potentially excusable absences.
-Faculty should not penalize students for class cancellation due to rain and flooding.
+Faculty should not penalize students for class cancellation due hazardous weather.

 Course Schedule, Grading & Assignments

-With a full week of classes cancelled, it is critical that faculty and staff come together as a team.
-The Office of the Provost asks for creativity and flexibility in how faculty deliver content and assess performance when making up for this lost time.
+With three days of classes cancelled, it’s critical that we come together as a team.
+I know our faculty are committed to retaining the integrity of their classes but we ask for creativity and flexibility in how you deliver content and assess performance as you make up for this lost time.
 Options could include: “doubling-up” on material in subsequent classes, offering material online or in handouts for student self-study or offering an extra class session to make-up the missed session.
 Faculty should not penalize students for failure to attend a make-up class session outside of the regularly scheduled time slot.
 Make-up classes cannot be required on Reading Day.
-CTE, Facilities, the Student Success Center and other offices across campus will strive to build resources to assist as the University adjusts.
+The Center for Teaching Excellence offers tips and resources for faculty during inclement weather.
+We can work also with facilities, tutoring, etc. to build resources to assist as we work through this.

 For those who have assignments due this week or next, you may also consider flexible and creative ways to work with new deadlines.